kevin-goetz/NBA-ML-Projects/Player Performance Prediction/README.md

 ## Description

 ### What
-Project on predicting (regression) a NBA rookie's career PER (Player Efficiency Rating averaged over his whole career) by just looking at his first season stats.
+This project tried to answer the question: "What is the Career Performance of a Rookie going to be like?".
+The predictors were player performance metrics from his rookie season, as well as data from the Draft (college, nba team, pick, etc.).
+The target was the Player Efficiency Rating (PER) averaged over the whole career.

 ### How
 By collecting data from a [Database (Kaggle)](https://www.kaggle.com/wyattowalsh/basketball) with SQL and enriching this data with further performance metrics by web scraping the website ["basketball-reference.com"](https://www.basketball-reference.com) for each individual player on all the years the player was active in the NBA.